kanidm/kanidm/designs/unixd_homes_task.rst

 used by applications.
 A classic feature of pam and nsswitch tools is to create the home directory of the account on first login.

-Because of these two things, we previously would have to ask deployments to chose between the follow attributes for home directory names.
+Because of these two things, we previously would have to ask deployments to choose between the following attributes for home directory names.

 * uuid - the preferred foreign key, but not user-friendly.
 * name/spn - user friendly, but will break on account rename.